-Construction contractors and material suppliers who sell services or materials to disadvantaged business enterprises for federal or state construction projects need to pay close attention to ensure they do not get caught in the middle of a fraud case.
+Construction contractors and material suppliers who sell services or materials to disadvantaged business enterprises for federal or state construction projects need to pay close attention to ensure they do not get caught in the middle of a business enterprise fraud case.

 The federal government and many state and local governments have developed programs to provide opportunities for minority-owned and woman-owned businesses (commonly called DBEs, short for disadvantaged business enterprises) to obtain government contracts, especially in the construction industry.
 Under these programs, government contracting agencies are required to establish a percentage of the work on each construction project to be performed by DBEs.